 Delta-11 THC is chemically similar to Delta-9 THC.
 Moreover, Delta-11 THC is the main metabolite of Delta-9 THC when your liver processes it.
 Due to these reasons, although it has not been thoroughly researched, it is safe to assume that yes, Delta-11 THC will cause you to fail a drug test.

-Looking for more info on Delta 11 THC?
-Check out this video.
+Want more information on Delta 11 THC?
+Check out the video below.